mwhite98/perceptron-ghosties/README.md

 - To make sure you have everything installed locally that this project uses, run:
 ```
 npm i
+(Also if you don't have brower-sync:
+npm install -g browser-sync)
 ```
 - To run this project / develop locally:
 ```